kigathi-chege/lyre/README.md

 }
 ```

-- Override the loadResources method of the Posts resource in app>Http>Resources>Post
+- Then override the loadResources method of the Posts resource in app>Http>Resources>Post

 ```php
 public static function loadResources(): array